Higher Derivative Supergravities in Diverse Dimensions: D=10

 Comparison of the Lagrangian $\cL_{STZ}$ with the bosonic sector of the dual of the BdR Lagrangian in $10D$ \eq{BdRDual10D}, which was obtained by solving the duality equation to order $\alpha'$, was carried out in \cite{Chang:2022urm}.
 It was shown that the difference amounts to field redefinition of the dilaton.
 However, it was argued that a full comparison of the action as well as supersymmetry transformations require the dualization of the BdR action in the two-form formulation to all orders in $\alpha'$, and it was conjectured that a solution may be obtained as follows.

 In superspace, leaving the solution of the BIs reviewed above intact, one can also construct a super three-form $\cG$ which obeys the super BI \eq{10SG} as \cite{Saulina:1996vn}

-where\cite{Saulina:1996vn}
+where \cite{Saulina:1996vn}

-and the expressions for $U_{\al\beta a}$ and $U_{\al bc}$, which are functions of $T_{abc}$ and $T_{ab}{}^\al$, can be found in \cite{Saulina:1996vn}.
-The last equation in \eq{Geq} is expected to be equivalent to \eq{GBI} upon field redefinitions, and it also represents the duality relation between the two-form and six-form formulations as can be seen by substituting $T_{abc} = \tH_{abc}$ from \eq{ssc} into this relation, which now takes the form \be \cG_{abc}= -\phi \tH_{abc} +\al'\, U_{abc}\Big|_{T_{def}=\tH_{def}}\ . \ee Solving for ${\widetilde H}_{abc}$ order by order in $\alpha'$ and substituting the result into the EOMs obtained by STZ in \cite{Saulina:1996vn} is expected, though not proven, to generate the EOMs of BdR to all orders in $\alpha'$, just as solving for $T_{abc}$ in \eq{GBI} is expected, but not proven, to lead to the same result upon field redefinitions, as explained above.
+the expressions for $U_{\al\beta a}$ and $U_{\al bc}$, which are functions of $T_{abc}$ and $T_{ab}{}^\al$, can be found in \cite{Saulina:1996vn}, and ${\cal R}_{abcd}$ is the supercovariant curvature (calculated with the torsion full spin-connection).
+The last equation in \eq{Geq} is expected to be equivalent to \eq{GBI} upon field redefinitions, and it also represents the duality relation between the two-form and six-form formulations as can be seen by substituting $T_{abc} = \tH_{abc}$ from \eq{ssc} into this relation, which now takes the form \be \cG_{abc}= -\phi \tH_{abc} +\al'\, U_{abc}\Big|_{T_{def}=\tH_{def}}\ . \ee Solving for ${\widetilde H}_{abc}$ order by order in $\alpha'$ and substituting the result into the EOMs obtained by STZ in \cite{Saulina:1996vn} is expected, though not proven, to generate the EOMs of BdR to all orders in $\alpha'$, just as solving for $T_{abc}$ in \eq{GBI} is expected, but not proven, to lead to the same result up to field redefinitions, as explained above.
 For a further discussion of these issues, see \cite{Chang:2022urm}.